Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KH5SkE4nzhg,37.2372,45.237345.md

 ### Transcript

-> and before i forget just a quick update on when update four will come out it's still looking like february or maybe march uh next year so
+> and before i forget just a quick update on when update four will come out it's still looking like february or maybe march uh next year so uh yeah okay so let's let's dive into